guilherme-aroliveira/my-obsidian-vault/Computer Science/DevOps/Containers/Docker.md

 docker run -e APP_USER=Guilherme --rm test=app
 ###### <span style="color:#98971a">Registry</span>

-The image registry is a web server that serves container images.
+The <strong style="color: #d65d0e">image registry</strong> is a <strong style="color: #d79921">web server that serves container images</strong>.
 The difference between a regular web server from an image registry is how the images are laid out.

 Registries use a particular folder structure to make it easy fro docker to find images and verify that hey are who they claim to be.